Carpet Fitting Cost

 On a budget?

+A cheaper option is to get rid of the carpet and other waste yourself.
 Most recycling centres don’t accept carpets (but do check) so it’s probably best to take it to the local tip/dump.
 Although this is usually free, make sure you check your local council’s website.

 You will also need to think about how you are transporting the carpet and waste there.
 Do you have a big enough vehicle, or do you know someone who can help?
 Will you have to cut the carpet into smaller pieces?